-Practical Solution for Small Apartments: Hidden Bed Limited space is something more and more people are struggling with when leaving in large and crowded cities.
-With the trend growing from year to year, and megacities being a certainty in the future, why not plan ahead?
-Try to make this three-in-one piece of DIY furniture.
-Sofa, bed and storage unit are blend together into one simple and unique design that will give you the much needed space you crave for.
 Welcome to The Sietch - Projects Build Your Own Solar Thermal Panel After our first attempt at a home built proof of concept solar thermal panel, we were a bit disappointed with the results.
 It took about 4 hours before the thing started work, and was a bit costly (at over 50 dollars) to make.
 I knew it could be done better and cheaper.
-My first mistake with the first one was purchasing everything new.
-With ample reusable resources at the local town dump I knew it could be done on the cheap.

 About - Emily Cummins When I was four, my Grandad gave me a hammer and began to teach me how to make toys from scraps of materials found in his garden shed.
 I loved the fact that we could make something out of seemingly random bits, and my interest in sustainable design was born.
 As I got older I learnt about the properties of different materials and became more experienced in using a range of tools.
 Now I'm 27 and my latest innovation is a sustainable fridge which is 'powered' by dirty water but keeps medicines or small food items clean, dry and cool.
 DIY Idea: Make Your Own Portable Outdoor Kitchen You may have seen all those beautiful outdoor kitchens with a fancy counter top and powerful grills and ovens.
 Well, everyone would want such a thing for their home, but usually they come at a price; a high price that is.
 Fortunately the DIY community doesn’t let you down and provides with a lot of projects to build an outdoor kitchen by yourself.
 Not all will be thrilled to build a structure of stone and bricks, and some might even say the cost to such an endeavor isn’t worth the trouble.
 For all these people, we have the perfect solution: DIY portable kitchen made out of wood.
 Much easier to build and as you can see from the photos, it has all of the options of a regular outdoor kitchen.

+How To Build Cheap Wind Generator using old Floppy Drive WARNING!
+Before connecting any USB device it is MANDATORY to check polarity and exact voltage (it has to be between 4.9 and 5.3 Volts) on USB connector using multimeter!!!
+Now we need to make the remaining mechanical parts for the wind generator.
+We need to prepare a bracket and a turbine (propeller).
+Bracket can be made out of aluminum tube with 3-4mm diameter.
 Make A Cheap & Easy Solar USB Charger With An Altoids Tin Photos by Joshua Zimmerman The craftster behind the very popular $3 solar-powered emergency radio is back with a new awesome project: a cheap solar battery charger with a USB plug.
 Zimmerman wrote, saying that he saw a lot of small solar powered chargers being talked about over Earth Day, but there was a big problem: "They're all quite nice, but also quite expensive.
-I don't think I've seen any for less than $60, and I've not seen one that really suits my style."
-So, he came up with his own, using one of our favorite reusable items -- the ever wonderful Altoids tin.